open-cogsci/osdoc/content/publications.md

 {: .reference}

 Nazareth, D. S. (2014). *The Fluency Effect as the Underlying Variable for Judging Beauty and Usability* (Master’s thesis).
 University of Twente, Enschede, Netherlands.
 Retrieved from <http://purl.utwente.nl/essays/64908>
 {: .reference}

+Sagana, A., Sauerland, M., & Merckelbach, H. (2014).
+Memory impairment is not sufficient for choice blindness to occur. *Frontiers in Psychology*, *5*. doi:10.3389/fpsyg.2014.00449
+{: .reference}

 Sall, R. J., Wright, T. J., & Boot, W. R. (2014).
 Driven to distraction?
 The effect of simulated red light running camera flashes on attention and oculomotor control. *Visual Cognition*, 1–17. doi:10.1080/13506285.2013.873509